 There’s a saying about microdonations.
 They’re the amounts you don’t think twice about giving.
 Whether it’s $5 to a text-to-give campaign or $15-a-month automatic checking account withdrawals, microdonations typically won’t break the average donor’s budget.

 Micro-giving is likely contributing to a shift in the charitable giving landscape.
 A Chronicle of Philanthropy survey found that people earning less than $100,000 gave 4.5% more of their income in 2012 than they did in 2006.
 And the 2017 Giving USA survey reports that donations from individuals rose 7% last year.
 Patrick M. Rooney of Indiana University’s Lilly Family School of Philanthropy says that recent trends represent “something of a democratization” where growth can be attributed to “donors among the general population,” as opposed to the wealthy.

 High net worth donors are still responsible for most charitable dollars spent.
 But even these prized supporters — solicited by dozens, if not hundreds, of charities every year — welcome opportunities to give small.
 If you encourage microdonations, your nonprofit is more likely to receive something from big donors.
 Once you have their support and they get a chance to learn more about your organization, big donors making small gifts could become big donors making major gifts.

-Other technological platforms allow supporters to contribute to your nonprofit simply by shopping.
-These include AmazonSmile, which donates a percentage of purchases to the shopper’s charity of choice and Bstow, which rounds up purchase amounts to the next dollar and donates the “change.”
+Other technological platforms allow shoppers to contribute to a nonprofit of their choice through their purchases.
+AmazonSmile donates a percentage of every purchase to a shopper’s charity, while Cheerful rounds up a shopper’s total and donates the change.
 GiveCampus is tailored to the giving preferences of Millennials, with fundraising and volunteer management features.
 And Facebook allows users to build fundraising pages where their friends can donate directly to a charity without leaving the social media site.